raspberrypilearning/getting-started-with-the-sense-hat/learn.md

-By following this resource with your Raspberry Pi you will learn:
+By following this resource with your Raspberry Pi and Astro Pi you will learn:

-- How to access Minecraft Pi and create a new world
+- How to use the Python programming environment IDLE to communicate with the an Astro Pi
-- How to use the Python programming environment IDLE to connect to Minecraft Pi
+- How to access program the inputs and outputs of the Astro Pi HAT.
-- How to use the Minecraft Python API to post text to the chat window, find the player's coordinates, teleport and build structures
+- How to use the Astro Pi library to display mesaages and images, control orientation, gather sensor data, and respond to movement.
-- How to use variables to store IDs for different types of blocks
+- How to use variables to store sensor data
-- Experimenting with placing different types of blocks with special attributes
+- How to use loops to repeat some behaviours